RickeyShideler/recipes/docs/features/import_export.md

 ✔ = implemented, ❌ = not implemented and not possible/planned, ⌚ = not yet implemented

 ## Default
-The default integration is the build in (and preferred) way to import and export recipes.
+The default integration is the built in (and preferred) way to import and export recipes.
 It is maintained with new fields added and contains all data to transfer your recipes from one installation to another.

 It is also one of the few recipe formats that is actually structured in a way that allows for